4 Tips to Help You Select an HCM Software Vendor

 Great!
 You’ve made it this far!
 You must be serious about finding the right HCM software vendor!
 If you were to ask any HR manager what keeps them up at night, without question, data security would be on top of the list.

 DO NOT be afraid to discuss with any potential vendor the measures taken to ensure cybersecurity.
 From employee to company data to compliance requirements and network/cloud security, all these important aspects should be discussed.
-Strong security procedures applied to payroll and HR data should also apply to any human capital management application because they include personal employee information that must be protected against unauthorized access or exposure.
+Strong security procedures applied to payroll and HR data should also apply to any human capital management application.
+This includes personal employee information that must be protected against unauthorized access or exposure.
 Another important question to consider is if the technology can evolve with the industry.
 Flexibility is one of the most important attributes of any HCM platform.
 You are making a significant investment that should not become obsolete within a year or two after implementation.

 Any potential HCM vendor should also be able to provide documentation on their security standards such as the Type 2 Soc 1 Audit.
 Also referred to as the Statement on Standards for Attestation Engagements (SSAE) 18, this report focuses on a service organization’s controls which are most likely to be relevant to an audit of customer’s financial statements.
 Each year, independent third party SOC 1 auditors attest the suitability of the design and operating effectiveness of controls to achieve the related control objectives stated, based on criteria set forth by the organization.